Period Pick-Me-Up: Mind-Balancing Floatation Tank

 For the first 10 minutes, the pod played soft plinky-plonky piano music to get me in the mood.
 The instructions suggested I switch off the light as soon as possible to achieve a deeper mindfulness too, but being the child that I am I was too scared to combine the already alien feeling of floating with actual darkness, so I closed my eyes and let the deep blue light shine through my eyelids.

 It was weird, I felt so heavy but kind of free.
 At first I couldn’t get my head around the fact that there was nothing to support my neck, but once I focused on each part of my body and really worked hard to release all the tension I found a happy place.
 For about 15 minutes.
-As time ticked by I realised I was comfy, sure, but struggling to clear my mind.
+As time ticked by I realized I was comfy, sure, but struggling to clear my mind.
 Maybe it was the fact it wasn’t totally dark, but if I wasn’t thinking about what I was going to cook for tea, I was pondering stratospheric questions about the solar system and WTF was outside it.
-At one point I realised I had been asleep for who knows how long (probs about 5 mins but you lose all sense of time) and tbh, by the end I was just a bit bored.
+At one point I realized I had been asleep for who knows how long (probs about 5 mins but you lose all sense of time) and tbh, by the end I was just a bit bored.

 The music came sailing back through the speakers marking the last 10 minutes, at which point I decided to get out and have a really nice, long shower instead.
 I felt relaxed but actually pretty groggy and dehydrated.
 The cynic in me said it was pointless, the hippie in me thought it was probably my fault for not trying hard enough.

 Once dressed I was directed up to the ‘chill out’ room.
 This, weirdly, was the bit that surprised me the most.
 After that sleepy, groggy feeling had lifted I felt so, so refreshed!
 Half an hour and a few cups of ice water later I sat back on a bean bag and flicked through the visitor’s book.
-Reading how it had helped people ease aches and pains after intensive treatment and revitalised their spirit filled me with encouragement – I even wrote a little message of my own.
+Reading how it had helped people ease aches and pains after intensive treatment and revitalized their spirit filled me with encouragement – I even wrote a little message of my own.
 I left with a beaming smile on my face feeling super-relaxed and thought actually, I’d do that all over again – only next time, I’d brave the dark…

 That initial moment of completely letting your body go and trusting the water to hold you up was pretty cool.
 I can’t think of one person who wouldn’t enjoy floating around naked not having to worry about treading water (or sharks).